MobileNativeFoundation/XCLogParser/docs/JSON Format.md

 - `warnings`: the list of warnings
 - `errorCount`: the number of errors for the given step.
 - `errors`: the list of errors.
 - `swiftFunctionTimes`: Optional.
 If the step is a `swiftCompilation` and the app was compiled with the flags `-Xfrontend -debug-time-function-bodies` it will show the list of functions and their compilation time.
-The `occurrences` is the number of times that function is compiled , so the effective time it took in your build is durationMS * ocurrences.
+The `occurrences` is the number of times that function is compiled, so the effective time it took in your build is durationMS * ocurrences.
 - `swiftTypeCheckTimes`: Optional.
 If the step is a `swiftCompilation` and the app was compiled with the flags `-debug-time-expression-type-checking` it will show the list of functions and their compilation time.
 The `occurrences` is the number of times that check happens, so the effective time it took in your buikd is durationMS * ocurrences.
 - `fetchedFromCache`: For a `detail` step, `true` indicates that the file wasn't processed nor compiled but fetched from Xcode's internal cache.
 For a `main` or `target` step, `true` indicates that all its sub steps were fetched from cache, `false` that at least one sub step was proccesed or compiled.
 - `compilationEndTimestamp`: Timestamp in which the actual compilation finished.
 For a Target this could be before `endTimestamp` because in the new Xcode Build System linking can happen way after compilation.